wmo-im/wis2box/docs/source/monitoring/index.rst

 The exporters for wis2box are based on the `Prometheus Python Client <https://github.com/prometheus/client_python>`_

-- metrics_collector: collects data on filesystem
+- file_metrics_collector: collects data on file seen in the incoming and public data-directory
-- mqtt_metric_collector: collects data on messages published, using an mqtt-session subscribed to the wis2box-broker
+- mqtt_metric_collector: collects data on messages published, using an mqtt-session subscribed to xpublic on the local broker

 Loki logging
 ------------